 Once you’ve found your position, the USIT team take it from there – checking your internship meets the visa criteria, vetting your host company (if required), and starting the process of sponsoring you.
 When you’re in the States, our long-standing partner CIEE supports you 24/7 – with regular check-ins to make sure your training is on track.

 Who can apply

-You must have an Irish passport, be 18+ and be able to fulfil one of the below student requirements:
+You must be 18+ and be able to fulfil one of the below student requirements:

 If you're a full-time enrolled student your course must be at a recognised Irish college or university (or EU or UK institution) and be at least a two-year course that ultimately leads to a degree or higher qualification.
 Unfortunately, online, lifelong, special purpose or distance learning courses are not permitted on this visa.
 If you’re not a student but have five years’ experience in the field your internship relates to, check out our Trainee USA program instead.

 If you’ve already graduated you must enter the USA within 12 months of the date on your graduation certificate.
 Recent graduates will also qualify for our 1-year Grad USA program.

 When to apply You can apply at any time of the year.
 However, it takes 12 weeks to process your application, so if you’re looking to do an internship over the summer or have already graduated, make sure you build this into your timescales.